surniaulula/wpsso-organization-place/readme.txt

 = 4.0.0 =

-(2025/06/14) Renamed the add-on to WPSSO Schema Organization and Place Manager.
+(2025/06/14) Renamed the add-on to "WPSSO Schema Organization and Place Manager".

 = 3.3.1 =